esha-sidhu/FutureMakers2022/README.md

 Reflection of Day 3:
 The main area of focus was on deep learning, which was interesting to learn about.
 I previously thought machine learning and deep learning were mostly interchangeable, but I learned some of the key differences that differentiate the two.

+Reflection of Day 4:
+Today's class focused on TensorFlow, in which we covered some basics about how to use it.
+I enjoyed this lesson, since I know how useful knowledge about TensorFlow will be for my future, and I look forward to learning more about TensorFlow in the future.